rasql/pygame-tutorial/docs/2_draw/draw.rst

 Draw a rectangle with the mouse
 -------------------------------

-We can use this three events to draw a rectangle on the screen.
+We can use these three events to draw a rectangle on the screen.
 We define the rectangle by its diagonal start and end point.
 We also need a flag which indicates if the mouse button is down and if we are drawing::